caolan/async/README.md

 __Arguments__

 * `arr` - An array to iterate over.
-* `iterator(item, callback)` - A truth test to apply to each item in `arr`.
-  The iterator is passed a `callback(truthValue)` which must be called with a boolean argument once it has completed.
+* `iterator(item, callback)` - A truth test to apply to each item in the array in parallel.
+The iterator is passed a callback(truthValue) which must be called with a boolean argument once it has completed.
 * `callback(result)` - A callback which is called as soon as any iterator returns `true`, or after all the iterator functions have finished.
 Result will be either `true` or `false` depending on the values of the async tests.